 COCO works with several different partners on different projects, here are a few of the things that we are currently working on.
 If you would like to fundraise to contribute to one of these programmes, get in touch by emailing [email protected] or calling 0191 261 7427.
 Or you can make a donation online here.

 COCO is currently establishing a Teacher Training and Learning Centre (TTL Centre) in Songea, Tanzania.
 After speaking to the community and the students who attend Schools for Life, two main issues were raised which this centre will help to resolve.
 Students graduating from school often want to become teachers or continue their studies, but there is no opportunity to do so - the centre will provide the opportunity.
 Quality of teaching in Tanzania is low, the TTL Centre will provide good quality teachers for over 235,000 students within 5 years.
+The cost of getting the centre to full capacity is £420,000, but we hope to open on a smaller scale within a year.
 Read more about the TTL Centre in our project proposal here.

 Social Investment - £5,000